atxdevops/dodatx-food/README.md

 MEAT!!!!
 --------

-* Dai Due - A great new restaurant and butchershop in Austin.
+* Dai Due - A great restaurant and butchershop in Austin.
 Can't recommend it highly enough.

 * Salt and Time - Similar to Dai Due, some great beers and great meat. good sandwiches for lunch and a great selection of house made charcuterie.
 Their Butcher's burger is killer.